fatihsokmen/android-icecast-broadcast/README.md

 ##Android Icecast/Shoutcast Broadcast##
 This project aims to implement an icecast source client that captures realtime audio from microphone, encodes and streams (mp3) to iceserver.
-Code implements basic ice protocol and is mostly tested with <a href="https://github.com/StreamMachine/StreamMachine">StreamMachine</a>, for ice input source.

 Repo is still preview and will be packaged as library.

 ###Native Libraries###